Zaidshaikh2811/Zaidshaikh2811/README.md

 | **ActivityAI-Microservices-Platform** | Java | A scalable microservices platform powered by AI logic for activity tracking. |
 | **AI-Travel** | TypeScript | An intelligent travel assistant using AI to refine travel planning. |

-*(You can update names/descriptions to better reflect your actual project details.)*

 ---